Keystone Fun Facts: 10 Things to Know About This Colorado Town

 For first-timers, skiing can seem daunting.
 Keystone eases tension by offering the largest terrain in Summit County, with plenty of spots for beginners, intermediate and skilled skiers.
-No need to hop around looking for a good spot.
-The city has over 3,100 acres, 128 trails and 20 lifts.
+No need to look for a good spot.
+The city has more than 3,100 acres, 128 trails and 20 lifts.

 In addition, many Keystone ski trails are named after people who helped shape the town’s success in logging and mining.
-Keystone’s lifts are named after historic towns that operated in the 1800s-1900s.
+In addition, Keystone’s lifts are named after historic towns that operated in the 1800s-1900s.